omlonkar9714/XCaliber_Assignment/README.md

 App details as per requirement -

-*Note - For android side of application(Windows system used.).
+*Note - For android side of application[Windows system used.]

 1.Application logo
 --